Flip Wilson: Later years

 Wilson acted in TV and theatrical movies, including Uptown Saturday Night and The Fish that Saved Pittsburgh.
 In 1976, he appeared as the Fox in a television musical adaptation of Pinocchio, starring Sandy Duncan in the title role and Danny Kaye as Geppetto, with songs by Laugh-In composer Billy Barnes.
 In November of the same year, he hosted Nadia: From Romania With Love, an upbeat, one-hour TV special featuring Olympic gymnastics champion Nadia Comaneci.
 In 1981, he made a guest appearance on The Love Boat.
-On December 10, 1983, Wilson hosted Saturday Night Live, giving what could be considered a master’s class in comedy for Eddie Murphy and Joe Piscopo, with his opening Geraldine sketch.
+On December 10, 1983, Wilson hosted NBC's Saturday Night Live, giving what could be considered a master's class in comedy for Eddie Murphy and Joe Piscopo, with his opening Geraldine sketch.

 During March–July 1984, Wilson hosted a revival of People are Funny.
 In 1985–1986, Wilson played the lead role in the CBS sitcom Charlie & Co.
 Two of his last TV appearances were cameos on the sitcoms Living Single in 1993, and The Drew Carey Show in 1996.

 Personal life

 Wilson was married twice.
 In 1957, he married Lavenia Patricia "Peaches" Wilson (née Dean); they divorced in 1967.
-He had four children with his common-law wife Blonell Pitman.
+He had four children with his common-law wife Blonell Pitman before they divorced in 1976.
 After winning custody of his children in 1979, Wilson performed less in order to spend more time with them.
-In 1979, he married Tuanchai "Cookie" MacKenzie, with whom he had one child; they divorced in 1984.
+In 1979, he married Tuanchai "Cookie" MacKenzie; they divorced in 1984.

 In March 1981, Wilson was arrested and charged with possession of a small quantity of cocaine.

 In 1993, a motorcycle accident left Wilson's son David paralyzed.

-During a 1997 visit to Howard Stern Show, Wilson divulged that he had a penile implant.
+During a 1997 visit to the Howard Stern Show, Wilson divulged that he had a penile implant.

 Death

 On November 25, 1998, Wilson died from metastatic liver cancer in Malibu, California.
 He was cremated at Pierce Brothers Westwood Village Memorial Park and Mortuary.
-His ashes were sprinkled off Malibu Beach afterwards.
+His ashes were scattered off Malibu Beach.